-- 1.13 The prosecution of an offence involves three principal stages: - the investigation of a crime; - the decision to prosecute or not to prosecute; and - the management of the case after the decision to prosecute is made.
+- 1.13 The prosecution of an offence involves three principal stages: - · the investigation of a crime; - the decision to prosecute or not to prosecute; and - the management of the case after the decision to prosecute is made.

-1.14 The Director has no investigative function.
+function.
 The investigation of criminal offences is, in general, the function of the Garda Síochána.
 There are also specialised investigating authorities.
 The Director co-operates regularly with the investigative agencies during the course of criminal investigations, particularly in furnishing relevant legal and prosecutorial advice, but does not direct them.